yalevras/obsidian/Brain/Work/Updates/September.md

 OKAY
 failedPOBC

-if i run Allen's script by itself it works fine and the txt file is there but when I do it in my script it is not there?!!!
+if i run Allen's script by itself it works fine and the txt file is there but when I do it in my script it is not there?!!!!! i must be calling it wrong look at that tomorrow